Farmers for a weekend

 During the day, we rode our bicycles on the nearby Elroy-Sparta State Trail and toured the countryside, visiting Amish farms, round barns and cheese factories.

 Back at the farm, we’d wander into the barn to visit the month-old kittens who skittered across the hay-strewn floor between the cows’ hooves.

 Outside, we performed a bovine pas de deux with cows in a pen — whenever we stepped forward, they’d shrink back, only to inch forward curiously when we’d retreat.

-In the milk house, Betty Boeder explained how the milk runs through pipes from the cows into the plate cooler, then the bulk tank and through a hose straight into the milk trucks that come to pick it up.
+In the milk house, our host explained how the milk runs through pipes from the cows into the plate cooler, then the bulk tank and through a hose straight into the milk trucks that come to pick it up.

-Then she went into the cornfield across the road to pick rocks with Dennis and their daughter, Sheri.
+Then she went into the cornfield across the road to pick rocks with her daughter.
 For a while, Peter joined them.

 “If the whole world was like this place, it’d be great,’’ he said.

 It was one of the most peaceful, relaxing weekends we’d ever had.Spring is high season at many farm inns, with animals at the peak of cuteness.